Flotomate/product_docs/source/admin/admin-user-management.rst

 -  In the CSV file, input the Requestor details under their respective heads.
 Each row should represent a single Requestor.

--  Go to the :ref:`Requestors <manage-requestors>` page.
+-  Go to the :ref:`Requestors <manage requestors>` page.
 Click on settings and select **Import from CSV**.

 .. _adf-8: